Alejogb1/job-board/blog-data/how-should-the-learning-rate-of-each-module-of-the-pre-training-model-be-set-appropriately.md

 id: "how-should-the-learning-rate-of-each-module-of-the-pre-training-model-be-set-appropriately"
 ---

-alright, so you're asking about how to fine-tune a pre-trained model and, specifically, how to handle learning rates for different parts of it. i've been down this rabbit hole a few times, and it's a classic problem, especially when you're dealing with something like, say, a large language model or a complex convolutional network. let's break it down.
+, so you're asking about how to fine-tune a pre-trained model and, specifically, how to handle learning rates for different parts of it. i've been down this rabbit hole a few times, and it's a classic problem, especially when you're dealing with something like, say, a large language model or a complex convolutional network. let's break it down.

 first off, think of a pre-trained model as something you've partially assembled, like a partially constructed lego castle. someone else built the base, the foundations, and maybe some of the basic towers. that's your pre-training on a huge dataset. now you have your specific task, like building a specific style of roof or adding a unique kind of decorative wall. you want to fine-tune the existing structure to match your specific needs. that's your fine-tuning on a smaller, task-specific dataset.